Deepak5913/demo12/README.md

-This is an instruction manualy done
+This is an instruction manualy done for project